xMartin/php-introduction/08_DRAFT_type_juggling.md

 ## Further Reading

-Knowing PHP's quirks within its type system will save a lot of time when working with PHP.
+Sadly, there are no simple rules for dealing with the behaviour of types in PHP.
+There are just too many exceptions and unexpected cases.
+That's why it's important to be aware of this problem and refer to the manual when in doubt.
 The PHP manual has a pretty detailed chapters on [type juggling](http://php.net/manual/en/language.types.type-juggling.php), [comparison operators](http://php.net/language.operators.comparison) and [extensive tables on how values compare to each other](http://php.net/manual/en/types.comparisons.php).
 It's good to remember where to find these.